 In the presence of high estradiol, phytoestrogens have a net anti-estrogen effect.
 They make periods lighter and improve estrogen-excess symptoms such as PMS and heavy periods.
 They protect against breast cancer.
 See my Estrogen Excess post.

 Soy’s anti-estrogen effect is so strong that too much soy can stop periods and impair fertility.
 Period suppression the biggest negative effect from soy I encounter in my clinic.
 That’s why I list soy as one of the “hidden causes of polycystic ovarian syndrome” in my 4 Types of PCOS post.

 ⚠️ What about men, children, and post-menopausal women?
-In the presence of low estradiol, phytoestrogens have a net pro-estrogen effect, which i probably harmless at low dose, but men and children should avoid too much soy.
+In the presence of low estradiol, phytoestrogens have a net pro-estrogen effect, which is probably harmless at a low dose, but men and children should avoid too much soy.
 Soy’s pro-estrogen effect and be beneficial in post-menopausal women.

 How Soy Affects Thyroid

 Soy’s isoflavones inactivate the enzyme that makes thyroid hormone (thyroid peroxidase), so it can suppress thyroid hormone.
 That’s less likely to be a problem when there is sufficient iodine.

 Bottom Line: Is It Safe to Eat Soy?